Reduce excess fat and sculpt a better body contour

 Although you’ll be mobile immediately following the procedure, patients will want to arrange for someone to drive them home after surgery and to help out around the house for a day or so.

 Although an extra day or two of bed rest may be needed when large amounts of fat are removed during liposuction, Arkansas patients are mostly mobile immediately after the procedure.
 Keep in mind that healing is a gradual process.
-You’ll be able to resume light activity within a couple of days, but may need to avoid strenuous activity for a few weeks.
+You’ll be able to resume light activity within a couple of days, but you may need to avoid strenuous activity for a few weeks.
 If you have a more sedentary job, you should be able to return to work within a week.
 You will be given a tight-fitting compression garment to wear after surgery to reduce swelling.
 This may need to be worn for up to six weeks.

 Remember, liposuction is a surgical procedure, and your body has to heal before you see the full benefits.
 Your results will likely be visible within two or three weeks, but the full effect may not be fully evident for six months to a year after surgery in some cases.